 5. Use a saline nasal spray

 If your child is having trouble sleeping because of a congested nose, try using a saline nasal spray.
-Saline helps to rinse pollen from the nose, while thinning and removing mucous as well.2 You can also use a nasal aspirator, especially in young children and infants who are not able to blow their nose properly.
+Saline helps to rinse pollen from the nose, while thinning and removing mucous as well.
+You can also use a nasal aspirator, especially in young children and infants who are not able to blow their nose properly.

 If your child suffers from nasal congestion caused by hayfever allergies on a regular basis, they may need treatment.
 An antihistamine, such as Telfast, may be an appropriate choice if allergy symptoms are interfering with your child’s quality of life and their ability to get a good night’s sleep.
 Speak to a doctor or pharmacist to find out whether an antihistamine might benefit your child.
-Use only as directed.
-If symptoms persist see your healthcare professional.